1. Home

 3. Advice

-4. Level 2 HomeBuyers Survey Checklist | What to Expect
+4. Level 2 Homebuyers Survey Checklist | What to Expect

 Table of contents

-Level 2 HomeBuyers Survey Checklist | What to Expect
+Level 2 Homebuyers Survey Checklist | What to Expect

-By The reallymoving Team Updated 14th Jun, 2024
+By The reallymoving Team Updated 25th Nov, 2024

 You've found a home you love, but now you've got to get it checked out.
 The best way to do that is with a survey.

-Level 2 HomeBuyers Survey Checklist | What to Expect
+Level 2 Homebuyers Survey Checklist | What to Expect

 Image by Glenn Carstens-Peters on Unsplash.

-A HomeBuyers Survey (otherwise known as the Level 2 RICS Survey) is essentially a general health check on a property.
+A Homebuyers Survey (otherwise known as the Level 2 RICS Survey) is essentially a general health check on a property.
 It is an independent review of all visible and accessible parts of a property.
 It is ideal for most modern homes and for older homes that appear to be in a decent condition and have not had significant work done on them.

-How much does a HomeBuyers Survey cost?
+How much does a Level 2 Homebuyers Survey cost?

-You can probably expect a HomeBuyers Survey to cost around £300-£850.
-However, the cost of the HomeBuyers Survey is very dependent on the size, age, type and condition of the property, so it could easily be more or less than that.
+You can probably expect a Homebuyers Survey to cost around £300-£850.
+However, the cost of the Homebuyers Survey is very dependent on the size, age, type and condition of the property, so it could easily be more or less than that.

 It’s also worth remembering that different firms charge different amounts, so it’s advisable to shop around to find a RICS Building Surveyor for the best deal.
 Get quotes from up to five RICS registered Surveyors.

-A HomeBuyers Survey includes:
+A Level 2 Homebuyers Survey includes:

 • A visual inspection of all major indoor features including ceilings, walls, roofs and bathrooms, and all permanent outbuildings and outdoor features.